sarfraj-alam/Student_Management_System/README.md

 # Student_Management_System
-  - In this project, I used tkinter library and mysql database to add, update, delete and search the records of students.
+In this project, I used tkinter library and mysql database to add, update, delete and search the records of students.

+# Requirements
+Python3